 Lessons and workshops

-Reservations can be made by e-mail or by phone.
+Reservations can be made by email or phone:

 Thematic blocks of museum lessons